huggingface/blog/red-teaming.md

 **Future directions:**

 1. There is no open-source red-teaming dataset for code generation that attempts to jailbreak a model via code, for example, generating a program that implements a DDOS or backdoor attack.
-2. Evaluating the tradeoffs between evasiveness and helpfulness.
-3. Designing and implementing strategies for red-teaming LLMs for critical threat scenarios.
+2. Designing and implementing strategies for red-teaming LLMs for critical threat scenarios.
-4. Red-teaming can be resource intensive, both compute and human resource and so would benefit from sharing strategies, open-sourcing datasets, and possibly collaborating for a higher chance of success.
+3. Red-teaming can be resource intensive, both compute and human resource and so would benefit from sharing strategies, open-sourcing datasets, and possibly collaborating for a higher chance of success.
+4. Evaluating the tradeoffs between evasiveness and helpfulness.
+5. Enumerate the choices based on the above tradeoff and explore the pareto front for red-teaming (similar to [Anthropic's Constitutional AI](https://arxiv.org/pdf/2212.08073.pdf) work)

 These limitations and future directions make it clear that red-teaming is an under-explored and crucial component of the modern LLM workflow.
 This post is a call-to-action to LLM researchers and HuggingFace's community of developers to collaborate on these efforts for a safe and friendly world :)

+Reach out to us (@nazneenrajani @natolambert @lewtun @TristanThrush @yjernite @thomwolf) if you're interested in joining such a collaboration.

 *Acknowledgement:* We'd like to thank [Yacine Jernite](https://huggingface.co/yjernite) for his helpful suggestions on correct usage of terms in this blogpost.